Log in Sign up

 Metadata

-How to change the publish date, permalink, tags and other properties of your posts.
-The link and date of each post are generated from the contents of the file and the date it was created.
-You can override this and other metadata as needed.
+The link and date of each post are generated from the contents and creation date of the file.
+You can override this and other metadata at the start of the file:

 Post.txt